SolidarityDev/Coding-Challenge/README.md

-Create Directory for your React Application then in the terminal type: ---> create-react-app (name) install dependencies such as bootstrap..(and all ones found in the package.json) (after copied everything) ---> do:
+Create Directory for your React Application then in the terminal type: ---> create-react-app (name) install dependencies such as bootstrap..(and all ones found in the package.json)

+(after copied everything) ---> do:

 npm start
 -------------------------------------

-ALSO YOU CAN DO N THE TERMINAL "git clone .....(your name project)".
+ALSO YOU CAN DO IN THE TERMINAL "git clone .....(your name project)".
 ----------

 PS: